 Learn more from this comprehensive Anosmia presentation prepared by Dr. Robert Pincus: Olfaction 2016 – Anosmia Stinks

-It’s important that you first consult with us, your physicians, about whether any of these treatments may be suitable for you.
+It’s important that you first consult with us, your physicians, about which anosmia treatment may be suitable for you.

 To determine whether you are affected by anosmia, fill out and submit our Anosmia / Loss of Smell Questionnaire.